-- Loosen the locknut at the clutch lever.

-- 2. To increase the clutch lever free play, turn the adjusting bolt in direction a.
-To decrease the clutch lever free play, turn the adjusting bolt in direction b.
+To increase the clutch lever free play, turn the adjusting bolt at the clutch lever in direction a.
+To decrease the clutch lever free play, turn the adjusting bolt in direction 5.

-- 3. Tighten the locknut.

-If the specified free play cannot be obtained as described above or if the clutch does not operate correctly, have a Yamaha dealer check the internal clutch mechanism.
+If the specified clutch lever free play cannot be obtained as described above, proceed as follows.